-For administrative purposes the Commission is treated as a Non-Departmental Public Body.
-On the UK side, the Commission is sponsored by the Northern Ireland Office of the UK Government.
+For administrative purposes the Commission is treated as a Non-Departmental Public Body sponsored by the Northern Ireland Office of the UK Government.

-The UK Secretariat consists of three seconded staff, including myself, the UK Joint Secretary.
+The UK Secretariat consists of three seconded staff, including myself as the UK Joint Secretary.
 The UK and Irish Secretariats meet at least weekly and the Commission meets on a monthly basis.
 As the UK Joint Secretary, I am also appointed as Accounting Officer in respect of funds provided by the UK Government.

-I meet with the Sponsor Team within the Northern Ireland Office on a quarterly basis to discuss corporate governance issues, and with the Finance Team within the Northern Ireland Office on a monthly basis to review finance issues.
+I meet with the Sponsor Team within the Northern Ireland Office on a monthly basis to discuss corporate governance issues, and with the Finance Team within the Northern Ireland Office on a regular basis to review finance issues.